puterboy/HAOS-kiosk/README.md

         - "<command2>"
         ...
       cmd_timeout: <seconds>

-  - action: rest_command.haoskiosk_current_processes
 ```

 ### REST API Use Cases

-1. Create automations & services to:
+1. Create automations and services to:

    - Turn on/off display based on time-of-day, proximity, event triggers,
-     or voice commands.
+     voice commands, etc.
-   - Send dashboard or other url to display based on event triggers or
+   - Send dashboard or other url to HAOSKiosk display based on event
-     pre-programmed rotation (e.g., to sequentially view different
+     triggers or pre-programmed rotation (e.g., to sequentially view
-     cameras).
+     different cameras).

 2. Use custom command(s) to change internal parameters of HAOSKiosk and the
    luakit browser configuration.